 The University delivers the following tax receipts online:

 T2202A Tuition and Education Tax Receipt - This form is used to certify a student's eligibility for tuition and education amounts.
 Students also use it to show transfers of tuition and education amounts to a designated person.

-Public Transit Tax Receipt - Receipt for the transit fee assessed to undergraduate students beginning in September 2007.
+Public Transit Tax Receipt - Receipt for the transit fee assessed to undergraduate and graduate students.

 We will accept requests for a printed copy during regular working hours.
 Please allow TEN business days to process the request.